wealdtech/ethereal/README.md

 ### Transactions

 Many Ethereal commands generate Ethereum transactions.
-These commands have a number of settings
+These commands have a number of settings.

-The `--gasprice` argument sets the gas price for the transaction, for example `--gasprice="4.2 gwei"`.
-If not supplied the gas price defaults to 4Gwei.
+The `--priority-fee-per-gas` argument sets the tip for the transaction, for example `--priority-fee-per-gas="2 gwei"`.
+If not supplied it defaults to 1.5 Gwei.

+The `--max-fee-per-gas` argument sets the maximum combined fee plus priority fee for the transaction, for example `--max-fee-per-gas=100gwei`.
+If not supplied it defaults to 200 Gwei.

 The `--gaslimit` argument hardcodes the maximum gas for the transaction, for example `--gas=100000"`.
 If not supplied the gas price will be automatically calculated.